jonahmurphy/MCP4922-DAC-Driver/README.md

 To make this portable the function needs to be changed so that it takes single char in place of these to pass these config bits.

 The `MCP4922_DAC_A_TX_word(...)` and `MCP4922_DAC_B_TX_word(...)` functions also take the `bit` type for two of there arguments.
-This must also be changed.
+These must also be changed.
 Todo
 ----